caewok/fvtt-light-mask/README.md

 - Provide a preview when the user adds or modifies temporary walls.
 - Switch the inside radius (bright --> dim transition) to match the chosen shape.
 - Offer the same options for ambient sounds.
+- Option to have no light border (unlimited radius).
+The "none" setting should accomplish this in theory but Foundry is still coloring the light as if it had a border.